Tnatiel/InstaFollower-bot/README.md

 This is a script written in python to automate following on instagram users with similar interests.
-Very recommended for starter business to grow their follower croud
+Very recommended for starter business to grow their follower crowd

 ## Prerequisites